CodeScop/Oge-Mai-Field-Guide/hunts03.md

 - **Rewards:** 15 Hunter Tokens
 - **Recommendations:** I will always recommend wordcount quests, because they will always fill themselves without you having to think about it.
 Win/win.

+### Change To See

+- **Unlocked by:** HuntS2 Quest: Stumbling Upon Sheep
+- **Type:** Battle
+- **Requirements:** Defeat 1 Yala
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** ... you'll complete this anyway if you complete Growth in Friendship, so it overlaps well.
+If you can't do Growth in Friendship because you haven't unlocked Raina, this is a nice consolation prize.

+### Growth in Friendship

+- **Unlocked by:** HuntS2 Quest: Stumbling Upon Sheep
+- **Type:** Battle
+- **Requirements:** Defeat 1 each: Rea & Pira, Yala, Knusha, Vota, Vaktra, Droxa, Begala
+- **Rewards:** 50 Hunter Tokens
+- **Recommendations:** This pairs really well with at least one Surface Camp quest, so keep an eye out for that.
+Just.... don't fight any of these monsters in Riza, because you'll be paying more Resources than you would fighting them in Raina.

+### Where Life Flows

+- **Unlocked by:** HuntS2 Quest: Stumbling Upon Sheep
+- **Type:** Collection
+- **Requirements:** Deliver 50 Swamp Moss
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:** Swamp Moss is available in the deeper parts of Raina, if you have trouble finding it.
+And while I wouldn't belabor myself to fill this up, it's a nice use for the Swamp Moss one tends to accumulate in Raina.

 ### Battle of Constitution (3/4)

 - **Unlocked by:** HuntS2 Quest: A Battle of Merit